RICHARD ORME SPENCER (1915-2000)

 1950s - The Elizabeth Taylor Renovation, Holmby Hills.
 Address unknown.

 1962 - The C. Dana and Mary Todd Andrews House, 43 Oceanaire Drive, Rancho Palos Verdes CA. Dana Andrews was a major Hollywood star during the 1940s and is best remembered as a police detective-lieutenant in the film noir Laura (1944) and as war veteran Fred Derry in The Best Years of Our Lives (1946).
 Sold to Geoff and Peggy Goddard.
 Sold in 2009 to the Carlos and Betty Moore Trust.
+Transferred in 2019 by Survivors Deed to son Darren Moore.
 Photo by Michael Locke.

 1965 - The William P. and Sylvia G. Goddard House, 3341 Bounty Circle, Huntington Beach CA. Interior design by Shirley Lynn.
 Sold in 2007 to Arthur Shapiro.
 Sold in 2012 to Paul E. and Josephine Pryor.
 Photo by Michael Locke.